GoogleCloudPlatform/python-docs-samples/video/live-stream/README.md

 ## Install Dependencies

-1. Clone python-video-live-stream and change directories to the sample directory you want to use.
+1. Clone python-docs-samples repository and change directories to the sample directory you want to use.

         $ git clone https://github.com/googleapis/python-video-live-stream.git